istio/istio.io/content/docs/tasks/security/authn-policy.md

 By default, when configured with `PERMISSIVE` mode, no authentication or authorization checks will be performed for the plain text traffic by default.
 We recommend to either:
 * Migrate all clients to Istio managed service, so you can change to `STRICT` mode after migration is done.
-* Use [RBAC](https://istio.io/docs/tasks/security/role-based-access-control/) to confiugre different paths with different authorization policies.
+* Use [RBAC](https://istio.io/docs/tasks/security/role-based-access-control/) to configure different paths with different authorization policies.

 ## Setup end-user authentication